 I would look for the fattier cuts of meat when cooking bison or even eating this meat raw because it contains CLA.

-When cooking bison, you want to make sure not to overcook this delicate and tasty red meat or you could destroy its CLA!
+When cooking bison, you'll want to make sure to not overcook this delicate and sweet tasting red meat.
+And you could destroy its CLA!

 What is CLA short for?